Atagait/hackchat/README.md

 # Hackchat

-A Hackmud Chat API wrapper, written in Go.
+A command-line interface and library for the Hackmud Chat API, written in Go.

 **NOTICE:** _Work in progress._